odoo/documentation/content/applications/finance/payment_providers/paypal.rst

 Odoo needs your **API Credentials** to connect with your PayPal account, which comprise:

 - **Email**: your login email address in Paypal.
-- **Merchant Account ID**: the code of the merchant account used to identify your Paypal account.
 - **PDT Identity Token**: the key used to verify the authenticity of transactions.
-- **Use IPN**: whether you want to use Instant Payment Notification.
-Already checked, you don't have to change it.

 You can copy your credentials from your Paypal account and paste them into the related fields under the **Credentials** tab.

-To retrieve the **Merchant Account ID**, log into your Paypal account and go to :menuselection:`Account menu --> Account Settings --> Business information`.

-To set the **PDT Identity Token**, switch to :ref:`developer mode <developer-mode>` and retrieve the token by following the configuration step :ref:`paypal/enable-pdt`.
+To set the **PDT Identity Token**, retrieve the token by following the configuration step :ref:`paypal/enable-pdt`.

 .. important::
    If you are trying Paypal as a test, using a :ref:`Paypal Sandbox account <paypal/testing>`,